“Everything about Florence seems to be colored with a mild violet, like diluted wine.”

 The drama of the past.

 Visiting Florence today, the drama of the past is alive in your experience, as you traverse the grounds of both patron and master artist.
 We see our curated journeys to Italy as pilgrimages, contemporary Grand Tours, for a meaningful and mindful inquiry into the past and into our own consciousness.

-Sitting with a spritz, as the sun sets over the Duomo, gives the chance to feel the ripples through time of Leonardo working tirelessly in his studio, drawing, creating, painting and writing, led by non-stop curiosity and unstoppable imagination or to visualise Michaelangelo as a child virtuosi, working tirelessly to perfect drawing at life scale.
+Sitting with a spritz, as the sun sets over the Duomo, gives the chance to feel the ripples through the time of Leonardo working tirelessly in his studio, drawing, creating, painting, and writing, led by non-stop curiosity and unstoppable imagination or to visualize Michaelangelo as a child virtuosi, working tirelessly to perfect drawing at life scale.
 The imprint of these thinkers is all over the city, in large and small ways.